 This is most probably the most common misconception.
 You're a startup, or a small business, who is interested in hacking your website or customer portal?
 Even if your company or web application itself is not of great value to an attacker, your visitors, your server's resources and the bandwidth you pay for are exactly the things that attackers are after.

 Attackers do not really care who the target is.
 They simply use automated tools to scan large blocks of the internet and if there are vulnerable websites in such blocks they attack them.
-Such type of mass and
+Such type of mass and non targeted attacks are very common, especially when vulnerabilities like Shellshock and heartbleed are discovered.

 Backups can help to restore a website after it has been hacked but substituting them for good security is not a viable option.
 A temporarily hacked website can result in serious consequences such as: being blacklisted by search engines, having sensitive user data stolen, phishing attacks on your visitors and it will tarnish your business' reputation.